-After decades of chasing the legend and trying to trace facts from as far back in time as possible, Antonson says he doesn't believe Slumach had any gold, and he doesn't believe in Slumach's curse.
+After decades of chasing the legend and trying to trace facts from as far back as possible, Brian said he doesn't believe Slumach had any gold, and he doesn't believe in Slumach's curse.

-"There's nothing to indicate that he had any [gold], but there's lots of evidence that people found gold there," said Antonson.
+"There's nothing to indicate that he had any [gold], but there's lots of evidence that people found gold there," Brian said.